 Funding concentration risk is mitigated by limiting the amount of exposure to each specific risk.
-Treasury monitors large exposures on a daily basis and reports any exceptions to policy to the ALCO.
-Limits are monitored on an ongoing basis and are formally reviewed twice a year as a minimum as part of the overall review of treasury policy.
+Treasury monitors large exposures on a daily basis and reports any exceptions to policy to ALCO.
+Limits are monitored on an ongoing basis and are formally reviewed at least once a year as part of the overall review of the Liquidity Risk policy.